RDACollectionsWG/specification/readme.md

 We used the OpenAPI 2.0 Specification <sup>(https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md)</sup> (formerly known as Swagger 2.0) to document the Collections API.
 Using this standard enables use of a wide range of open source tooling to develop interfaces for, and client and server code that implement, the API.
 The opensource Swagger-UI tool is deployed on the GitHub pages for the working group output at [http://rdacollectionswg.github.io/apidocs/#/](http://rdacollectionswg.github.io/apidocs/#/) and presents a user-friendly view of the API.

 ![Features Operations](features.png)
-Figure 2: Screenshot of the Swagger UI view of the _features_ operation.
+__Figure 2: Screenshot of the Swagger UI view of the _features_ operation.__

 ![Collections Operations](collections.png)
-Figure 3: Screenshot of the Swagger UI view of the collections operations.
+__Figure 3: Screenshot of the Swagger UI view of the collections operations.__

 ![Members Operations](members.png)
-Figure 4: Screenshot of the Swagger UI view of the collection members operations.
+__Figure 4: Screenshot of the Swagger UI view of the collection members operations.__

 The swagger documentation of the complete 1.0.0 version of the specification is provided in Appendix C.

-## 9. Implementations
+## 9. General Purpose Implementations

 ### 9.1.
 Perseids Manifold